mstraciak/flashforge-ad5m-mods/change origin of buildplate/readme.md

 After installing klipper_mod (from xblax) is origin (X0,Y0) at the center of the buildplate.
 Homing position is X110 and Y110.
 Here are steps, if you need origin in the front left corner (X0,Y0) and homing position at X220, Y220.
+Steps here are for klipper_mod v00.06 beta.

 Changes in printer.base.cfg:
 1. first step